sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Construct a new dataframe with the provided data.
 You may optionally provide the set of column headers in the second parameter.
 If you choose to do this then they should match the keys in the array.

 - **$data** The array of data.
 Unless `$isVerticalDataSet` is `TRUE`, the array should be an array of rows.
-Each row is an associative array where the keys correpsond to the headers of each column.
+Each row is an associative array where the keys correspond to the headers of each column.
 - **$headers** An optional custom set of column headers.
-- **$isVerticalDataSet** When set to `TRUE` the $data array is interpretted as a veritical series of columns instead of rows.
+- **$isVerticalDataSet** When set to `TRUE` the $data array is interpreted as a vertical series of columns instead of rows.
 Defaults to `FALSE`.

 Standard data array format: